nrc4867/webcheckers/docs/DesignDoc.md

   * Start a Game

 ### Roadmap of Enhancements
-* We plan on adding an AI that could play against a user replacing a human opponent.
+* We have developed an AI that a user can play against replacing a human opponent.
-  * We are considering having multiple difficulty levels for the AI, ex. easy, medium, hard.
+* We have also developed a "Spectator" mode where a third user could watch a match occuring between two other players without having the ability to play.
-* We also plan on adding a Spectator mode where a third user could watch a match occur without having the ability to play.
+* Lastly, we have added a third enhancement where a user could watch the replay of the match, meaning the user could simulated the game that was previously played and can control what to watch- next move, previous move.

 ## Application Domain